Box Hill House: History

 Samuel Henry Terry died in 1887 and the estate was left to his son, George A.Terry (1871–1957).
 In late 1888 the district experienced severe drought, with the small water supply at Box Hill failing and much of the area depending on the supply at Rouse Hill.
 Much of Box Hill estate was burnt by bushfire.
 By 1889 it was noted that both Box Hill and Rouse Hill were "surrounded by open grass paddocks, which at one time were in high cultivation for cereals, but which have latterly been devoted to grazing purposes".

 George A. Terry married Nina Rouse (1875–1968) in 1895 but did not move into Box Hill House immediately.
 They lived at Rouse Hill House for over a year while Box Hill House was being rebuilt and renovated for them, together with the Stable and the billiard room which was on top of it (early 1897 it was ready).
 The main part of the house, which is believed to have been of weatherboard, was demolished and replaced by a very gracious brick bungalow which survives (1988).
 Their son, Gerald George Rouse, who grew up at Box Hill, believed that there had been an even earlier house there before the weatherboard one.

 Initial plans for a grand residence had to be down-scaled, but at least 30,000 bricks were used and four rooms of the original house were retained.

-George Terry was an avid hunter and horseman and in 1891 the Box Hill Race Club held a New YEar's Day meet on the estate.
+George Terry was an avid hunter and horseman and in 1891 the Box Hill Race Club held a New Year's Day meet on the estate.
 In 1894 the Box Hill Picnic Races were held, where guests were served lunch under the old trees at the homestead.
-In July 1895 the Sydney Hunt Club met for a "run" over the Box Hill country, as "Vandorian" put it in a long report called "A Day with the Hounds".
+In July 1895 the Sydney Hunt Club met for a "run" over the Box Hill country, as "Vandorian" (i.e., Margaret Cox-Taylor) put it in a long report called "A Day with the Hounds".
 A photograph of the occasion still hangs at Rouse Hill House.
 Later the Club's hunting hound kennels were kept at Box Hill.
 He was master of the Sydney Hunt Club by 1907 and figured in an article by "First Check" published in The Lone Hand.

 Hunts were held on Box Hill and neighbouring properties and descriptions of hunts at Box Hill refer to numerous paddocks with high fences used for steeplechasing.
 There was also a designated racecourse on a flat paddock lying between Windsor and Terry Roads.

 George and Nina moved into Box Hill house in early 1897.
 The kitchen buildings were not new, but neither were they the original ones on site.
 Of the original buildings only the stables and the underground tank remained essentially as they were.
 The complex had (and has) a commanding position on top of a sizeable small hill, looking across west to the Blue Mountains, and surveying the surrounding district.